Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems: Leader-Follower Two-Stage Programs

 Using the result above, we rewrite the left-hand side of \eqref{follow:ref3} as

 where the second equality follows from Proposition \ref{prop:optSolFollower}.
-This yields the following MILP reformulation of \ref{model:bilevel}:
+This results in the following MILP reformulation:

 The inequality \eqref{mipdp:consistency} ensures consistency of $\gammavec$ in line with Proposition \ref{prop:optSolFollower} and the derivation of \eqref{mipdp:strongduality}.
-We remark that \ref{model:mipbilevel} is a standard MILP where only variables $\xvec^L$ and $\xvec^F$ are binaries.
+We remark that \ref{model:mipbilevel} is a standard MILP.
 Thus, the formulation is appropriate to standard off-the-shelf solvers whenever $\dd^F$ is a suitable encoding of the follower's suproblem.